Want to do this tour self guided?

 Itinerary

-It’s a short distance from the port to our accommodation with time set aside for bike fitting here in preparation for tomorrow’s first day in the saddle.
-Evening meal taken at a restaurant / pub in Campbeltown.
+On arrival into Campbell town there will be time set aside for bike fitting in preparation for tomorrow’s first day in the saddle.
+Our evening meal will be taken at the hotel in Campbeltown.

 - Meals: Breakfast, lunch